 There is hardly anything more annoying than being injured, not being able to exercise, and not following an active lifestyle to pursue health and happiness.
 I have been there.
 I had calcific tendonitis and by now have almost completely cured myself.
 In this post, I shared the top techniques that I used during my own healing process.

 If I'd have to pick my favorites it would be nutrition first.
 No big surprise there: Choosing the right nutrition is the top technique to improve health and fitness.
 Second, I'd choose electrical muscle stimulation (EMS) because it is inexpensive and easy to use everywhere.
-I used different recovery and strengthening programs of the PowerDot device on a daily basis very effectively.
+I used different recovery and strengthening programs of the PowerDot device (contact me for 10% discount) on a daily basis very effectively.
 Finally, and in retrospect, I highly recommend incorporating prehab exercises into your routine.
 It may appear to be a bit boring, but it's totally worth it.

 For health and fitness updates and discounts, subscribe to our newsletter at the bottom of this page.